If you’re like most people, your smartphone is the first thing you check in the morning and the last thing you check before you sleep.

 Read a book, spend time with your family, journal (here are a few things you can write about), go on a walk, or do some light yoga instead.
 In the morning, let Instagram or Facebook not be the first things you see.
 Develop a morning routine focused only on you.
 Enjoy a quiet cup of coffee, cook yourself a wholesome and healthy breakfast, or do some light stretching.

 Screens aren’t completely awful.
-If used correctly, they can contribute more to our efficiency.
+If used correctly, they can contribute to making us more efficient.
 The key is to not let them get the best of us.

 Last Updated on